 And, if you want to be really extra like I am, dress up a bit for your visit!
 I rented this princess dress from Nuuly that made me low-key feel like I lived in Game of Thrones (but like the happy parts with feasts and parties without bloodshed.)

 Downtown Paso Robles has so many cute small boutiques and stores.
 Set aside an hour to stroll around the Square and pop into anything that catches your eye.
-Make sure to stop by We Olive to pick up a bottle of Halter Ranch Vineyard olive oil, or other local products to bring home!

-6. Wine Taste A Paso Robles Wineries
+6. Wine Taste At Paso Robles Wineries For Seriously Underrated Wine

 At the end of the day, the best things to do in Paso Robles is wine taste, It’s what the region is known for after all!
 I found Paso Robles to have the hot weather of Napa Valley with the laid-back vibes of Healdsburg.
 I loved it.